-US Fed vice chair tones down proposals for fresh banking regulations
+US Fed Vice Chair Tones Down Proposals For Fresh Banking Regulations

 Capital requirements are the financial buffers banks must hold to guard against potential losses.

-The Fed has received numerous responses to its proposals, including criticism from some in the banking industry who saw the proposed changes as too costly for the sector.
+The Fed has received numerous responses to its proposals, including some strong criticism from some in the banking industry who saw the proposed changes as too costly for the sector.

 Speaking in Washington on Tuesday, Fed vice chair for supervision Michael Barr said "broad and material changes to the proposals are warranted" to take some of those concerns into account, and recommended re-proposing the new rules.

-Barr's new proposals would raise the capital requirements for the largest banks, known as Global Systemically Important Banks (G-SIBs) by nine percent, down from 19 percent in the original proposals.
+Barr's new proposals would raise the capital requirements for the largest and most important banks, known as Global Systemically Important Banks (G-SIBs) by nine percent, down from 19 percent in the original proposals.

 In a marked departure from last year's proposals, Barr suggested that smaller banks with assets of between $100 and $250 billion should not be affected by the new rules, "other the requirement to recognize unrealized gains and losses of their securities in regulatory capital."